Still Photography and Permits On US and California Public Land

 resources.

-Permit requirements are governed by 36 CFR 5.5(b),
+Permit requirements are governed by 54 USC

 National Park Service policy on filming and photography is

-described in several documents available on the NPS web site:
+described in several documents available on the NPS website:

-- NPS Digest
+- NPS summary

-summary of permit requirements and fee schedule.
+of permit requirements and fee schedule.

-Director’s Order 53, Special Park
+Order 53, Special Park

-- Appendix 13 of Reference Manual 53 (available as a
+- Appendix 13 of Reference Manual 53,

-file).
 Appendix 13, Exhibit 1 is a one-page

 policy summary that essentially is the same as that